 During my time working with the Wella Corporation, I met Michael Gordon, former owner and founder of Bumble & Bumble, NYC.

 Bumble had just taken on Wella haircolor, and all of their colorists were having a hard time trying to adjust to the new haircolor line.

 After giving a couple of product knowledge classes to Bumble’s colorists, it became apparent to me that I could be of help to Bumble as an in-house educator for them, and also to help Bumble to grow its already well-established color department.

-During this time, I not only taught what I knew they needed to learn, but once again I was given a fantastic opportunity to work with and learn from some of the best haircolorists in the world.
+So after a few brainstorming sessions, Micheal asked me if I would take over the Training and Managing of Bumbles Haircolor Department, which was a position I held for the next five Years and during this time, I not only taught what I knew they needed to learn but once again I was given a fantastic opportunity to work with and learn from some of the best haircolorists in the world.